 - Many prescription drugs can interfere with sleep, including antidepressant, stimulates for ADHD, thyroid hormone, high blood pressure.
-Common over the counter culprits includes cold and flu medication that contains alcohol, pain relief that contain caffeine and sleeping pills.
+Common over the counter culprits includes cold and flu medication that contains alcohol, pain relief that contains caffeine and sleeping pills.

 - Insomnia is itself a sleep disorder but it can also be symptoms of other sleep disorders including sleep apnea, restless legs syndrome, discussed in our other articles on types of sleeping disorder.

-Fighting Insomnia with a better sleep environment and routine.
+Fighting Insomnia with a Better Sleep Environment and Routine.

 - Support your biological clock by going to bed and getting up at the same time every day, including weekends.
-Get up at usual time in the morning even if you’re tried.
+Get up at usual time in the morning even if you've tried.
 This will help you get back in regular sleep rhythm.